 Therefore, you must calculate the cost of your original blog content as cost per published post.
 You won’t gain any value from the post if it isn’t published.
 And if you aren’t getting any value from it, then there is no chance of a return.
 We’ve compiled the numbers, hard and soft, of what to expect for the cost per published post, in-house vs. freelance vs. practitioner content agency.

 Of course, any good ROI calculation needs a basis.
 Here are the assumptions based on 527 blog posts created in 2019:

 - Quality matters.
 You are not just investing in original blog content for the sake of content.
 If that is what you want, use a blog mill.

-- The average practitioner post peer review takes .5 hours.
+- The average practitioner post takes:

-And there are opportunity costs — those things that are harming or benefiting you that you don’t know about.
+Don’t forget about opportunity costs — those things that harm or benefit your creation of original blog content that you don’t even know about.

 Notice how creating blog posts in-house causes distractions from overall marketing strategy and results in a low blog consistency.
 Conversely, influencer-generated content from an agency presents the most opportunity gains including high consistency, credibility, and technical depth.